Carbon Project 4835 - Project Principles

 Carbon pool

-The reportable carbon pool, into which carbon sequestration is made, can include soil organic carbon and above ground woody biomass.
+The reportable carbon pool, into which carbon sequestration is made, can include soil organic carbon and woody biomass.

 Applicable farming practices